-The release date of the first three episodes of Amazon Prime Video’s The Boys season 3 has been announced.
-But what will the next chapter bring?
+The release date of the first three episodes of Amazon Prime Video’s satirical superhero series The Boys season 3 has been announced.
+But what will the next chapter and new season bring?
 Which cast is expected to return?
 And, more importantly, when and where can I watch it?

 What We Expect From The Boys Season 3

 The long wait is finally over: Amazon Studios has finally confirmed the release date for The Boys season 3, which will be arriving on Prime Video this summer.
 The last season of the ultraviolet and irreverent show was released almost two years ago, in October 2020.
 A series of complications and a global pandemic later, fans of the show will finally get to see Butcher and the Boys duking it out against corrupt superheroes once again.